 Co-ordinating the remote learning approach across the school, including daily monitoring of levels of pupil engagement.

-- Monitoring the effectiveness of remote learning, such as through regular meetings with teachers and subject leaders, reviewing the work set or gathering feedback from children and parents.
+- Monitoring the effectiveness of remote learning, such as through regular meetings with teachers and subject leaders, reviewing the work set or gathering feedback from pupils and parents.

 - Monitoring the security of remote learning systems, including data protection and safeguarding considerations.